 Degenerative Disc Disease (DDD)

-DDD is a subset of normal age-related changes which appear on imaging as loss of adequate cushioning of the discs and resultant changes in the bone where the discs attach.
+Degenerative disc disease is a subset of normal age-related changes which appear on imaging as loss of adequate cushioning of the discs and resultant changes in the bone where the discs attach.

-This is a degenerative condition caused by the breakdown of cartilage in the joints, including the intervertebral joints (where the discs are located) and facet joints.
+Osteoarthritis is a degenerative condition caused by the breakdown of cartilage in the joints, including the intervertebral joints (where the discs are located) and facet joints.
 It can lead to pain, stiffness, and inflammation in the low back — but not always.

 This is a form of arthritis that primarily affects the spine.
 It can cause inflammation, pain, and stiffness in the lower back.
 Ankylosing spondylitis typically starts in the sacroiliac joints.